emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## UniqueStream
+## EnjoyTown
 ### Score: 13/26
 1. Streams load very fast. ✔️
-1. Content 720p and cannot be lowered. ❌
+1. Content is 1080p, and can be lowered. ✔️
-1. Good for newer content but struggles finding older stuff. ⚠️
+1. Good for both new and old content. ✔️
-1. Only 1 server but it is fast. ⚠️
+1. Has 8 servers but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI is good, feels very modern and search shows results as you type. ✔️
+1. Sites UI is alright but has room for improvement. ⚠️
-1. Site is lacking subtitle features. ❌
+1. Site has subtitles for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has no watch lists, continue watching or history. ❌
+1. Site does not have watch lists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
+1. Site works well, but doesn't look too great on mobile. ⚠️
-1. Site does have a custom player. ✔️
+1. Site does not have a custom player. ❌

 ***
 ## SFlix